JiYuanFeng/DDP/segmentation/README.md

-# Apply DDP for Semantic Segmentation
+# Applying DDP for Semantic Segmentation

 Our segmentation code is developed on top of MMSegmentation v0.20.2.